Death Powder: Cast

-Cyberpunk with Body Horror
+Cyberpunk with body horror

 Death Power is also the earliest work which combined cyberpunk with body horror.
 Japanese films of this subgenre counter fears and anxieties of technological advancements by re-imagining the rise of technology as well as its effects on the individual and the society.
 To contradict apocalyptic fears of advancing technology, films which combine these elements offer a vision of a "New Flesh".
 A thesis from the University of Arkansas explored five films of the sub-genre - referring to them as examples of "New Flesh Cinema".
-Death Powder is the oldest of the five films, followed by Akira and Tetsuo: The Iron Man, which are both from 1988.
-The two other films, used as models for the sub-genre are 964 Pinocchio (1991) and Rubber's Lover (1996) both directed by Shozin Fukui.
+Death Powder is the oldest of the five films, followed by Akira and Tetsuo: The Iron Man.
+The two other films used as models for the sub-genre are 964 Pinocchio (1991) and Rubber's Lover (1996), both directed by Shozin Fukui.
 In all of these films, technology serves as a mediator of our actions, interactions, and perception of reality.
 Besides that, they all stress the importance and discomfort of adapting and transforming, and finally address technophobia by revealing a fascination and fear of technology as well as the necessity to change towards a new and different world.

-Reviews

-Over the years I have seen my fair share of weird films and avant-garde cinema.
-However, I can honestly say that Death Powder is quite possibly one the weirdest, if not the weirdest film I’ve ever seen.

-Some of the most enjoyable parts of the film are of course its visuals.
-Don't try to make any sense of any of it, just enjoy the images and let the smooth saxophone music take you away.

-Fans of Japanese cyberpunk might indeed find this an interesting watch.
-Even if like me, you cannot make head or tale of it, you can still appreciate the influence it clearly has had on the genre.
-Equally fans of avant-garde and the truly bizarre might get a kick out of this.